 For clubbing aficionados, Ibiza and Las Vegas are destinations that are at the top of bucket list.
 Ibiza has been for decades the long-standing electronic dance music party holiday destination.
 On the other hand, Vegas splashed into the clubbing holiday scene since the surge in popularity of EDM in the United States, dazzling clubbers with its headliners and glamorous clubs.
 There has been heavy debate recently on whether or not Vegas has overtaken Ibiza as THE party holiday destination.

-I went to Vegas in June of 2015, and was blown away by just how crazy it got.
+I went to Vegas last June, and was blown away by just how crazy it got.
 Having lived in Europe for a year, I loved being in an American party environment again.
 I had such a good time in Vegas, that I was doubtful that I could have more fun in Ibiza but also keen to compare the two destinations.

 Ibiza and Las Vegas are both touristic destinations with state-of-the-art venues and top-of-the-class DJs.
 One of the biggest differences of the party styles between the two places is the type of music played.
 In Ibiza, there is a wide variety of electronic dance music.
 There are parties hosted by popular commercial house DJs such as Hardwell and Armin van Buuren.
 However, in Ibiza underground is really king and techno & house parties are often packed to the max, as the ones in DC10 or Zoo Project.
 In Ibiza, you can also special nights for trance, acid house, and even drum and bass.

 In Vegas, besides the odd Carl Cox night, techno tends to be played as intro/closing sets.
 All the music is either commercial house, or popular American EDM like Trance, Trap, and Dubstep.

 In terms of variety of music played, Ibiza wins.